akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 @@snip [QuickstartServer.scala]($g8src$/scala/com/lightbend/akka/http/sample/QuickstartServer.scala) { #all-routes }

 So far we have referred to `Route` without explaining what it is but now is the time to do so.
-Under the hood, Akka Http uses [Akka Streams](http://doc.akka.io/docs/akka/current/scala/stream/index.html).
-We don't have time to cover Akka Streams here, but if you are interested, you should take a look at the Hello World sample application for Streams.
-Since Akka Http is built on top of Akka Streams, it means that some concepts of Streams are available for us to use.
+Under the hood, Akka HTTP uses [Akka Streams](http://doc.akka.io/docs/akka/current/scala/stream/index.html).
+We don't have time to cover Akka Streams here, but if you are interested, you should take a look at the Hello World sample application for Akka Streams.
+Since Akka HTTP is built on top of Akka Streams, it means that some concepts of Akka Streams are available for us to use.
 In the case of `Route` you can think of it as a flow of in- and outbound data which is a perfect fit for Akka Streams.
 (Technically the `Route` type is `RequestContext ⇒ Future[RouteResult]` but there is no need to worry about what that means now.)

 ## Http server

-To set up an Akka Http server we must first define some implicit values that will be used by the server:
+To set up an Akka HTTP server we must first define some implicit values that will be used by the server:

 @@snip [QuickstartServer.scala]($g8src$/scala/com/lightbend/akka/http/sample/QuickstartServer.scala) { #server-bootstrapping }